gingerdeer/gingerdeer.github.io/serious.md

 ### Some noteworthy accomplishments:

 * In my life as a software developer, among other things, I
-  * Wrote a hardware interface for the NTP media control protocol to interface with the Ember protocol, in C#.
+  * Wrote a hardware network interface implemantation for the NTP media control protocol to interface with the Ember protocol, in C#.
   * Wrote a "trending posts" algorithm for a media site (client project), in Ruby and React.
   * Replaced my company's infranet service with an open-source alternative.
   * Worked on citizen portal code maintenance and legacy improvements + cloud transformation for a major public sector city client.
 In (totally-not-legacy)(Enterprise) Java.